 Watering & Feeding

 Once established in a garden setting, the common purslane needs minimal watering if any.
 When you grow the plant in pots or containers, you should check the soil from time to time to determine your watering schedule.

 Wait until the top layer of soil is dry and then water thoroughly at the base of the plant or from the bottom.

 Fertilize with a general-purpose high nitrogen fertilizer when first sowing seeds or planting seedlings.
 The food helps get plants a good start.

 When plants start to bloom, use a fertilizer high in phosphorus to encourage more blossoms.
 You should not need to fertilize more than these two times throughout these plants growth season.

 If your plants need more frequent fertilizing, use a balanced 20–20–20 liquid fertilizer, and apply it no more than twice a month.

 Another option is to apply slow-release balanced fertilizer in the middle of the grow season.

 Be sure to water immediately after applying any fertilizer.

 Soil & Transplanting

-Moss Rose is easy to grow in any well-draining poor to average soil.
+Portulaca plants grow easily in any well-draining poor to average soil.
 When transplanting, keep the soil evenly moist until the plant sets its roots and begins to grow.

 Taper off and establish a light watering schedule as described above.